 Avoid their hiding places: Ticks lurk in tall grass, shrubs, and undergrowth.
 If you don’t have to foray through tall grass and undergrowth, stay away from it.

 Wear the right clothing: Ticks can only bite directly into the skin, they cannot bite through clothing.
 Long-sleeved clothes also offer effective tick protection.
 Wear closed shoes and long trousers, put your pants leg in your socks.
 Light clothing makes it easier to spot the crawling animals.

 Use tick protection: Using good repellants that contain DEET or Picaridin provides effective protection against ticks for a couple of hours.
-Before using such synthetic repellents, read instructions and use it as recommended.
+Before using such synthetic repellents, read the instructions and use them as recommended.